RaccDrop: HTML Smuggling Made Simple

 RaccDrop — Encoding Methods

-RaccDrop supports five encoding/encryption methods, each with different tradeoffs:
+RaccDrop supports twelve encoding/encryption methods, each with different tradeoffs:

 CSS Data Attribute